 Your 2L summer job search should be underway by late July/early August.
 Employers hire 2Ls much earlier than 1Ls, and it is important to be aware of hiring practices and deadlines for the employers you are interested in.
 We recommend that you speak with an OPIA adviser over the summer to discuss your 2L job search.
 Check out our 2L job search timeline for more details about the overarching structure of your 2L job search.
 Additionally, take note of key dates in August and September for bidding and interviewing through the Virtual Public Interest Interview Program (V-PIIP).

 Apply to Fewer Jobs

 As a 2L, you will be in greater demand than you were as a 1L.
 This means you can be more selective about the jobs you apply for and will likely need to apply for far fewer jobs than you applied for as a 1L.
 This also means that you should be proactive about your job search.
-Don’t limit your search to job openings you see posted by employers.
-Be targeted in your approach and reach out directly to the employers you are interested in working for.
+Don’t necessarily limit your search to job openings you see posted by employers.
+Be targeted in your approach and don’t hesitate to reach out directly to employers you are interested in working for.
 Be mindful of your post-graduate career goals and how your 2L summer will help you build the skills and connections you need to reach those goals.

 Step Up Your Alumni and Attorney Outreach

 It’s important to speak with actual practitioners to learn more about the fields that interest you and to build your connections to attorneys working in those fields.
 OPIA advisers are happy to speak with you about outreach strategies.